Principles & Decorum

 Absences – When they must be absent, students ought to inform their tutors ahead of time.

 If stylus and paper were good enough for Plato, they’re good enough for us.
-Student use of phones, e-readers, computers, tablets, smart watches, or fit-bits is not permitted on campus.
+Student use of phones, e-readers, computers, tablets, smart watches, fit-bits, etc. is not permitted on campus.

 Tutor Convictions, Conduct, and Character